-- Creating innovative drugs and medical devices, etc. while dealing with the diversification of medical needs and new technologies requires an environment in which private sector companies can actively engage in such endeavors as selection and concentration in areas of strength, and the promotion of open innovation that blends the company's own R&D and human resources with external seeds, technologies, and money.
-Accordingly, the government will continue to implement measures to encourage efforts to strengthen the R&D capabilities of private sector companies and develop drugs and medical devices, etc. that will contribute to increased international competitiveness. - (b) Support for industry development by startup companies and SMEs - o Collaboration between industry, academia and government - Through collaboration between industry, academia and government, the government will utilize subsidies to realize innovations to support R&D that creates innovations by linking excellent seeds to practical applications. - To promote business partnerships with startup companies and SMEs, the government will offer support for business matching forums with large corporations from both within Japan and overseas, as well as supporting overseas expansion.
-In conjunction with this, it will make effective use of gatherings, seminars, and exhibitions, etc. attended by companies, universities and other R&D organizations from across the globe, and will encourage startup companies and SMEs to form alliances with domestic and overseas pharmaceutical companies and medical device manufacturers. - Starting from the pre-launch stage, the government will utilize the commercialization know-how of private sector venture capital companies and other private sector bodies to support the creation of university startups focusing on markets and outlets in their quest to commercialize high-risk seeds with a high potential for developing new markets o Regulation
+• Creating innovative drugs and medical equipment, etc. while dealing with the diversification of medical needs and new technologies requires an environment in which private sector companies can actively engage in such endeavors as selection and concentration in areas of strength, and the promotion of open innovation that blends the company's own R&D and human resources with external seeds, technologies, and money.
+Accordingly, the government will continue to implement measures to encourage efforts to strengthen the R&D capabilities of private sector companies and develop drugs and medical equipment, etc. that will contribute to increased international competitiveness.

+(b) Support for industry development by startup companies and SMEs

+$\circ$ Collaboration between industry, academia and government

+• Through collaboration between industry, academia and government, the government will utilize subsidies to realize innovations to support R&D that creates innovations by linking excellent seeds to practical applications.

+• To promote business partnerships with startup companies and SMEs, the government will offer support for business matching forums with large corporations from both within Japan and overseas, as well as supporting overseas expansion.
+In conjunction with this, it will make effective use of gatherings, seminars, and exhibitions, etc. attended by companies, universities and other R&D organizations from across the globe, and will encourage startup companies and SMEs to form alliances with domestic and overseas pharmaceutical companies and medical equipment manufacturers.
+In addition, the government will provide support for the development and commercialization of drugs and medical equipment in which manufacturing SMEs, medical institutions, universities, etc. cooperate, and give continuous support at the stages between early development and commercialization with the cooperations.

+• Starting from the pre-launch stage, the government will utilize the commercialization know-how of private sector venture capital companies and other private sector bodies to support the creation of university startups focusing on markets and outlets in their quest to commercialize high-risk seeds with a high potential for developing new markets.